lake-wg/authz/draft-selander-lake-authz.md

 U receives EDHOC message_2 from V and processes it as specified in {{Section 5.3.2 of I-D.ietf-lake-edhoc}}, with the additional step of processing the EAD item in EAD_2.

-If U does not recognize the EAD item or the EAD item contains information that U cannot process, then U MUST discontinue EDHOC, see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
+If U does not recognize the EAD item or the EAD item contains information that U cannot process, then U MUST abort the EDHOC session, see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
 Otherwise U MUST verify the Voucher by performing the same calculation as in {{voucher}} using H(message_1) and CRED_V received in ID_CRED_R of message_2.
-If the voucher calculated in this way is not identical to what was received in message_2, then U MUST discontinue the protocol.
+If the voucher calculated in this way is not identical to what was received in message_2, then U MUST abort the EDHOC session.

 ### Message 3